Micro-frontends in Practice: Benefits and Pitfalls

 Conclusion

 Micro-frontends are a legitimate tool for large organisations with real frontend coordination problems.
 They aren’t an architectural improvement per se — they’re a transfer of complexity from the organisation to the runtime.
-That transfer pays off only when human-coordination costs exceed added technical costs.
+That transfer pays off only when human-coordination costs exceed the added technical costs.